New Year, New Home: Buying Your First Property in South Africa

 What should you prepare before starting your home search in the new year?

 Start with bond pre-approval.
-A lender will assess your income, expenses, credit record, and deposit to give you a realistic borrowing limit.
-This shapes every decision that follows.
-Next, write down your non-negotiables: number of bedrooms, distance to schools or work, whether you need a garden or garage, and your maximum monthly bond repayment.
-Research recent sale prices in your target area so you can recognise fair pricing when you see it.
-Finally, choose an agent who covers your target area well and has a record of completed sales there.
+A lender or bond originator will look at your income, expenses, credit record, and deposit, and give you a realistic borrowing limit, which shapes every decision that follows.
+Next, write down your non-negotiables and separate them from your nice-to-haves: the number of bedrooms, distance to schools or work, whether you truly need a garden or a garage, and the maximum monthly bond repayment you can carry comfortably rather than at a stretch.
+Then do your homework on price.
+Look up what similar homes in your target streets have sold for in the past six to twelve months, so you can recognise a fair asking price when you see one and a hopeful one when you don't.
+Finally, choose an agent who works your target area closely and has a track record of completed sales there, not only listings.
+Walking into your search with those four things in place turns a stressful hunt into a series of clear, confident decisions.

 How long does the process take from offer to keys?

-Once an offer to purchase is signed and accepted, the transfer process in South Africa typically takes between six and twelve weeks, though this depends on several factors.
-If the property is bonded, the seller's bank must issue a cancellation figure and the buyer's bond must be formally granted.
-The conveyancer then prepares transfer documents, both parties sign, and the deeds office lodges and registers the transfer.
-Delays often come from outstanding rates clearance certificates, FICA documents not submitted on time, or bond conditions not yet met.
-Buying in January with a pre-approved bond and all your FICA documents ready puts you in the best position to move through the process without unnecessary hold-ups.
+Once an offer to purchase is signed and accepted, the transfer usually takes between six and twelve weeks, though the exact timeline depends on several moving parts.
+If the property is bonded, the seller's bank has to issue a cancellation figure and the buyer's bond must be formally granted, not merely pre-approved.
+The conveyancer then draws up the transfer documents, both parties sign, and the deeds office lodges and registers the transfer, which is the moment the home legally becomes yours.
+Most delays come from a handful of predictable places: rates and levy clearance certificates that take time to be issued, FICA documents submitted late, or bond conditions that have not yet been met.
+You cannot control the deeds office queue, but you can control your own paperwork.
+Buying in January with a pre-approved bond and every FICA document ready, your ID, proof of residence, and bank statements, puts you in the strongest possible position to move through registration without avoidable hold-ups on your side.

 What costs should you budget for beyond the purchase price?

-Several costs sit on top of the purchase price and catch buyers off guard if they haven't planned for them.
-Transfer duty is paid to SARS on properties above R1 100 000.
-On a R1.8 million purchase, this comes to R33 000.
-Conveyancing fees are set by a tariff and vary with the purchase price.
-Bond registration costs are separate from transfer costs and are charged by the bond attorney.
-Rates and levies must often be paid in advance to obtain a clearance certificate.
-A deposit, if required by the seller, is usually 10 percent of the purchase price.
-For a R1.8 million property, that's R180 000 held in trust until registration.
-A buyer at R1.8 million should budget an additional R60 000 to R90 000 in transaction costs above the purchase price and deposit.
+Several costs sit on top of the purchase price and catch first-time buyers off guard if they have not planned for them.
+Transfer duty is paid to SARS on properties above R1 100 000; on a R1.8 million purchase it comes to roughly R33 000.
+Conveyancing fees are set by a published tariff and rise with the purchase price.
+Bond registration costs are separate again, charged by the bond attorney for registering the mortgage over the property.
+Rates and levies often have to be paid several months in advance to obtain the clearance certificate the transfer needs.
+A deposit, where the seller requires one, is usually around 10 percent of the price, so R180 000 on that R1.8 million home, held in trust until registration.
+As a working rule, a buyer at R1.8 million should set aside an extra R60 000 to R90 000 for transaction costs on top of the purchase price and deposit.
+Knowing these numbers before you make an offer means none of them arrives as a shock.

 Disclaimer: This blog is provided for general information only and does not constitute advice.
 For advice specific to your circumstances, please contact your closest Golden Homes.